What's Happening in Copenhagen this April

 Coming up in May

-Hosted by the renowned Mikkeller brewery, this beer festival brings together over 100 breweries from around the world.
-Attendees can sample a wide variety of craft beers in the Øksenhallen at Vesterbro, making it a must-visit for beer enthusiasts.
+Hosted by the famous Mikkeller brewery, this beer festival brings together over 100 breweries from around the world.
+You can sample the craft beers and find out all about the breweries!
+Perfect for beer enthusiasts.

 Easter with us at Copenhagen Downtown Hostel